StoryBox: Collaborative Multi-Agent Simulation for Hybrid Bottom-Up Long-Form Story Generation Using Large Language Models: Experiments

 \subsubsection{Dataset}

 Following the setup described in DOC \cite{yang-etal-2023-doc}, we use premises, settings, and characters as inputs.
-However, the DOC dataset contains relatively homogeneous story types, so we constructed a new dataset consisting of 20 story-related settings without reference answers.
+However, the DOC dataset contains relatively homogeneous story types, so we construct a new dataset consisting of 20 story-related settings without reference answers.
 Our dataset features a broader variety of story types, including genres such as science fiction.
-Detailed information about our dataset can be found in the supplementary material.
+For detailed information about our dataset, please refer to the supplementary material.